vimana-cloud/vimana/README.md

   The runtime can always be cross-compiled for Linux (which is always the case when building node images) but it cannot be tested locally on a Mac.
-- The [work runtime tests] use Bazel's [`requires-fakeroot`] tag, which only works on Linux.
+- The [work runtime tests] use Bazel's [`requires-fakeroot`] tag (in order to manipulate the network device using `rtnetlink`), and that tag is only supported by Bazel on Linux.

-To work around this, any Bazel command can be run in a dedicated container.
+To work around this, any Bazel command can be run in a persistent container dedicated to the current Git worktree.
-Simply use the built-in `bazel-docker` script
+Simply use the built-in [`bazel-docker`] script
 (which is available automatically after enabling [`direnv`] &mdash; see [tools]) as a drop-in replacement for `bazel`, *e.g.*